 Our reports and translations are regularly linked or cited by major media outlets such as The New York Times, The Washington Post, The Guardian, and The Telegraph (to name a few), and we are often cited in Congressional and other governmental and NGO reports.
 Our interviews and profiles provide engaging, personal stories of “the change makers of China.”
 Our website has been cataloged in Columbia University’s human rights website collection.

-Yaxue grew up in northern China during the Cultural Revolution, and went to college at Peking University in Beijing.
+The website was founded and launched in June 2013 by Yaxue Cao and Tom M. Yaxue grew up in northern China during the Cultural Revolution, and went to college at Peking University in Beijing.
 She came to the United States to study literature in 1991 and stayed.
-She currently lives in Washington, DC.
-You can reach her at email@example.com, or follow her (@YaxueCao) and/or the China Change website (@ChinaChange_org) on Twitter.
+She currently lives in Washington, D.C.
+You can reach her at email@example.com, or follow her and the China Change website on Twitter (@YaxueCao and @ChinaChange_org respectively).

 Tom speaks fluent Mandarin with a background in East Asian Studies and Anthropology.
 He lived in China for five years until the summer of 2012.
-He taught and worked there, but most importantly (from Yaxue’s perspective anyway), he created the SRIC blog and wrote over 400 insightful posts that continue to attract readers.
-He currently lives in Indiana and can be found on Twitter too (@seeingredchina).
+He lives in Minnesota.

 We are a 501(c)(3) organization.
 If you wish to support our work, please visit our “Become a Benefactor” page to find information you need to donate online or offline.
 Your gift is tax-deductible.

 To contact us: